 With 70 common data structures, algorithms, and problem-solving questions that span 14 categories and 5 difficulty levels, AlgoExpert is a good tool for software engineers looking to practice for their upcoming technical interviews.
 Users can write in 5 different languages, using an in-browser coding window to write and run code.
 They also get access to video explanations for each question and a walkthrough of the code in Python.

 AlgoExpert users can choose to pay $70 for one year of access to the platform or they can pay $25 per month.

 12. Interview Kickstart

 For software engineers who prefer to learn in a bootcamp, Interview Kickstart might be a good option.
 They work with people who have extensive experience (mainly those looking for engineering manager positions) so that they can be more successful in their technical interviews by helping them get into the interview mindset.
 The course includes lectures, assignments, and coaching sessions.
 It lasts 8 weeks and then includes an additional 6 month support period.
 Prices range depending on the types of services the student wants, starting around $5200 and ending up around $7200.

-If you are looking for a mentor to help you with more than just your software engineer interview preparation, Pathrise is a career accelerator that works with students and professionals 1-on-1 on all aspects of the job search so that they can land their dream job in tech.
+If you are looking for a mentor to help you with more than just prep for software engineer interview questions, Pathrise is a career accelerator that works with students and professionals 1-on-1 on all aspects of the job search so that they can land their dream job in tech.

-If you want to work with our industry mentors and career coaches to get help with your software engineering job search, join Pathrise.
+If you want to work with our mentors to get help with your software engineering job search, join Pathrise.